willow-ahrens/Finch.jl/README.md

 express sparse convolution, or to describe windows into structured arrays.

+Finch is very experimental.
+There are still known bugs and long compile times that I am currently addressing.
+Some interfaces will change dramatically.

-Finch is very experimental, and more documentation is incoming, in the meantime, check this out:
+More documentation is incoming, in the meantime, check this out:

 ```julia
 using Finch